JamesWilko/Payday-2-BLT-Docs/docs/lua/menu/menu_helper.md

 `slider_data: menu_id` The ID of the menu which this slider should be created on.
 `[slider_data: show_value]` Displays the value of the slider.
 Optional, defaults to true.
 `[slider_data: disabled_color]` The display color of this slider when it is disabled.
 Optional.
+`[slider_data: localized]` Should this slider use localized title and description strings.
+Optional, defaults to true.

 	MenuHelper:AddSlider({
 		id = "example_slider",